 2> start drx-onDurationTimerPTM after drx-SlotOffsetPTM from the beginning of the subframe.

-1> if the MAC entity is in Active Time for this G-RNTI or G-CS-RNTI:
+1> if the MAC entity is in Active Time for this G-RNTI or G-CS-RNTI; or

+1> if multicast DRX is not configured (i.e. only unicast DRX is configured):

 2> monitor the PDCCH for this G-RNTI or G-CS-RNTI as specified in TS 38.213 [6];